 The phenomenon of borrowing capacity falling behind the desired borrowing level is a result of asymmetric information.
-If lenders lack private information on their clients' ability to repay, they may limit their downside risk by binding the amount of credit on the would-be entrepreneur's publicly observable individual characteristics.
-We derive the following expected net profit from starting an own business given that financial constraints exist
+If lenders lack private information about their clients' ability to repay, they may limit their downside risk by binding the amount of credit on the would-be entrepreneur's publicly observable individual characteristics.
+We derive the following expected net profit from starting a business given that financial constraints exist

-$$\pi_n = \theta \left[\hat{I}(\theta) \right]^{\gamma} - R(\hat{L}(\theta) + \bar{E}) - W(\theta)$$ (3)
+$${JY} - R(L(e) + E) - W(e).$$ (3)